troelskn/pdoext/README.markdown

     $articles = $author->articles();

-Note that *no attempt is done at managing identity of rows*.
+Note that by default, *no attempt is done at managing identity of rows*.
 Each time you call these methods, a new query is executed against the database.
 In other words:

     $authorOne = $article->author();
     $authorTwo = $article->author();
     assert($authorOne !== $authorTwo); // yields true

+In recent versions, pdoext comes with an optional object cache (See below).
+With the cache enabled, semantics changes, and the database is only interrogated once:

+    $db->enableCache();
+    $authorOne = $article->author();
+    $authorTwo = $article->author();
+    assert($authorOne === $authorTwo); // yields true

+Apart from semantics, there are also performance implications of using an object cache/identity map and it's not clear cut which is better as it's a trade off.

-Likewise, you can't assign an object directly:
+Another limitation of foreign keys is that you can't assign an object directly:

     // NOTE: Won't work!
     $article->author = $db->authors->whereNameIs("Jim")->one();

 Please understand that *this is by design*, as it spares us from a world of complexity related to the [object-relational impedance mismatch](http://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
 If you want this kind of functionality, use a full ORM, such as [Doctrine](http://www.doctrine-project.org/).

+Caching
+---

+pdoext has an optional object cache/identity map, that caches on primary keys.
+The cache isn't enabled by default, since it is a tradeoff between memory usage and the number of queries against the database.
+However, if you have a lot of lookups on primary key, it might improve your performance to turn it on.
+To enable caching, call `enableCache` on the connection object.
+The cache lives on the table gateways, where you can also clear it, by calling `purgeCache` on the table gateway.
+E.g. :

+    $db->enableCache(); // Enable object caching for all gateways
+    $db->authors->purgeCache(); // Clear cache for the authors gateway

+The cache is used when you `fetch` on primary key and whenever a record is loaded with `load`.
+Keep in mind that this means that records get reference semantics, rather than value semantics as is the default for pdoext.

 Naming
 ---